 Fair Processing Statement

 This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided on this form for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
-For further information, see Data Matching national fraud initiative or contact email@example.com
+For further information, see Data Matching national fraud initiative and the Elections Privacy Notice contact email@example.com